David City wrestling: Exceeding expectations

 Schindler made a run to his first title match despite allowing two takedowns to O'Neill's John Alden in the semifinals.
 He led 3-2 to start the third but was taken down early on and had to escape again for the tie.

 It came down to an ultimate tiebreaker and Schindler keeping Alden on the mat for 30 seconds.
-He found a way and created one of the best stories David City has had in recent years.
+A reversal of Central City's Tristan Burbach 33 seconds into the third gave him the gold medal.
+Thiem called Schindler's career one of the best stories David City has had in recent years.

 "He came out of nowhere from the beginning of his career until now," Thiem said.
 "When he was in fifth, sixth grade he stepped away from the sport for a bit and I had to beg him the first day of seventh grade to get him to come back.
 He did and just got progressively better each year."